Emmotes/ic_spoilers/docs/kas.md

 <div markdown="1" class="abilityBorder"><div markdown="1" class="abilityBorderInner">
 **Sword of Kas** (Guess)
 > When a Champion that is not already Undead dies, they immediately resurrect at full health as a Vampire Spawn, counting as Undead for the rest of the adventure.
-The effect of Born Into Evil is increased by $(amount)% for each Undead Champion in the formation, stacking multiplicatively.
+The effect of Born Into Evil is increased by 100% for each Undead Champion in the formation, stacking multiplicatively.
 <details><summary><em>Raw Data</em></summary>
 <p>
 <pre>